phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 [Get the full code in this
 gist](https://gist.github.com/phelipetls/639a1b5f021d17c4124cccc83e518566).
 Please comment if you find a bug or some improvement and I'll update here.

+I took inspiration [from this post](https://teukka.tech/vimloop.html), which might be a great further read if you want to go deep into this matter.